AhmedFatimaBZ/Group_1_Project_RestCountriesAPI_AgifyAPI/README.md

 # GROUP 1 PROJECT - Rest API and Agify API

 # Overview of the project
 **Agify API:**  How do you tell the age of someone from their name?
 Well, here is a fun little API that you can use.
 Agify is used for predicting the age of a person given their name.
 It is free to use for up to 1000 requests/day.
-Agify API was used to predict the ages of Group 1 members.
+Agify API was used to predict the ages of the user.

 ![Guess My Age Wall And Art Print](https://github.com/KateRasheed/Group_1_Project_RestCountriesAPI_AgifyAPI/assets/127479723/5e65f028-c289-4262-b2f9-520283eaa85f)